microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 1. Name this variable **Warranty Claim** and put in the following text in the **Sample data** input:

     ```text
     Help me process this warranty claim from this customer: Alex Morgan (alex.morgan@example.com, +1 (555) 012-7784, prefers email).
 Address: 123 Maple Lane, Tulsa, OK 74104.
 Product is a Zava Backpack (SKU BP-010) purchased from Zava Online on 2025-08-22, order A12876.
-After two commutes the main zipper pull detached; the teeth misalign and the main compartment won’t close—used under normal conditions.
+After two commutes the main zipper pull detached; the teeth misaligned and the main compartment won’t close—used under normal conditions.
 Please evaluate against our warranty policy and advise approval/denial and next steps (including RMA if applicable).
     ```

     Select the **close button**